dnesting/dnesting/resume.md

 ### Self-Employed, March 2025 - Present

 - Artificial Intelligence and Software Defined Radio projects, public safety communications incident tracking, SDR orchestration on Kubernetes, AI agent workflow and orchestration
-- Secure network design and deployment for a 30-unit residential building
+- Reliable and secure network design and deployment for a 30-unit residential building
-- Guest Lecturer on Privacy Engineering for the Vanderbilt Policy Accelerator
+- Guest Lecturer on Resiliency and Privacy Engineering for the Vanderbilt Policy Accelerator

 **Expert Witness, Electronic Frontier Foundation (EFF), April-May 2025**